 I DRIVE SAFELY offers an on-line course on their website.

-CarFit is a community-based safety program developed by AARP, AAA, and the American Occupational Therapy Association (AOTA).
+CarFit is an educational safety program developed by the American Society on Aging in collaboration with AAA, AARP, and the American Occupational Therapy Association (AOTA).
 The program offers older adults the opportunity to check out how well their personal vehicles "fit" them.
-More information on can be found on the Safe and Mobile Seniors Vehicle page or the CarFit website.
+You can learn more about the CarFit program including how to sign up for an event on our Vehicle page.

 A driving assessment is designed to help aging drivers determine whether it is wise for them to continue driving.
 There are a number of skills assessment tools including evaluation by professionals or self-assessment forms that can help seniors make good decisions about safe driving.